zalora/replicator/README.md

   * `list`   - list all channels defined in the config file
   * `info`   - show essential options for the give channels
   * `dump`   - only create dump for the given channels
+  * `stop`   - stop replication for the given channels
+  * `start`  - start replication for the given channels
   * `repl`   - replicate the given channels from scratch

 The following command will create an SQL dump for channel `foo` defined in